patel-simi/patel-simi/README.md

 ## Python
 Project | Analysis and Composition | Projection Description
 ---|---|---|
-Image MNIST Classification| CNN, Normalization, Confusion Matrix | Takes the builtin TensorFlow dataset, MNIST, and applied the Convolutional Neural Network to test the accuracy at detecting the handwritten digits with a 99% accuracy.
+Image MNIST Classification(#image-mnist-classification)| CNN, Normalization, Confusion Matrix | Takes the builtin TensorFlow dataset, MNIST, and applied the Convolutional Neural Network to test the accuracy at detecting the handwritten digits with a 99% accuracy.
 This model consists of techniques that prevent the overfitting of the model with the assistance of batch normalizaiton, and dropout methods.

 <!--